Tissue Flap Surgery for Breast Reconstruction

-Breast reconstruction usually takes more than one surgery.
-The first surgery may be done during the same surgery as mastectomy, or it may be done later as a separate procedure.
+You will likely need more than one surgery.
+The first surgery may be done during the mastectomy, or it may be done later as a separate procedure.
 The nipple and the darker area around it (areola) are created at a later time.

 Types of tissue flap surgery